squaremiledev/asynctransport/README.md

 Exchanged 72000000 messages at a rate of 95996 messages per second  which took 750 seconds 99.99th percentile is 166 microseconds for a round trip
 ```

+For cloud deployments see [test results for AWS EC2 boxes](docs/aws.md).

 ## Usage